Last Update: September 11, 2023

 Bowflex Treadmill 22

 The Bowflex Treadmill 22 has a great incline range and a fantastic balance of training and entertainment content.
-Its powerful motor is also very quiet.

 The Bowflex Treadmill has a motor that performs on par with a 4.0 HP motor.
 It is suitable for the longest of your runs or for multiple walking or lighter running activities if you have more than one user in your household.
 The deck is firm but very spacious.
-Depending on the shoes you are wearing and how hard you land, the foot noise might be a bit louder.
-The motor is very quiet.
-The Bowflex Treadmill 22 performs well and is much quieter than a typical treadmill.

 JRNY provides the onscreen content for the Bowflex Treadmill 22.
-Unfortunately, there is a beeping noise when you are adjusting and selecting certain buttons.
-I could not find a way to turn this feature off during my testing, so hopefully this is something Bowflex will fix with a software update.
-The treadmill is Bluetooth-compatible, allowing users to pair earbuds or headphones for private listening.
-With the onscreen content, you can access guided training, music stations, and entertainment streaming apps.
-JRNY is a more affordable subscription platform than its competitors with a lot of options.
+Unfortunately, there is a beeping noise when adjusting and selecting certain buttons.
+I could not turn this feature off during my testing, so hopefully this is something Bowflex will fix with a software update.

 The console has a lot of storage.
-First, there is a really nice, textured tablet rack directly under the 22-inch touchscreen.
+First, a really nice, textured tablet rack is directly under the 22-inch touchscreen.
 If you want to watch non-JRNY content, this tablet rack sits at a decent height for viewing.
 It can accommodate anything from a phone up to a large tablet.
-There are dual cup holders and pockets.
-The crossbar between the uprights has a really expansive storage tray with multiple compartments.
-The Bowflex Treadmill 22 ensures you are equipped with hydration, nutrition, entertainment, and more for your longest runs

 + PROS

-- The motor and incline are very quiet.
+- Quiet motor and incline

 – CONS